Slickplan

 UX research helps you sharpen the interaction design by understanding best practices in the UX game as well as ensuring the user gets a consistent experience no matter the device they’re using.

-It also never hurts to study your competition.
+It also never hurts to study your competition, especially if you’re doing research for developing a minimum viable product.

 Technical & design skills